edumserrano/webpack-module-federation-with-angular/code-demos/communication-custom-events-ng16/README.md

 ## Description

 Unlike other demos in this repo, the focus of this demo is not about exploring an aspect of Webpack Module Federation.
-Instead, it focus on showing how communication between different micro frontend apps and the shell/host app can be implemented.
+Instead, it focuses on showing how communication between different micro frontend apps and the shell/host app can be implemented.

 The communication in a micro frontend app can be done using [Custom Events](https://dom.spec.whatwg.org/#customevent).
 However, in an Angular app there are a few things that you should be aware.